 If you'll walk with me this year, pursue God and pursue your calling as an artist this year I promise, you're going to start to see some incredible breakthrough in your life.
 Your story is going to change, big time!

 How do I know?
 Because I hear it all the time from artists who are in my Created to Thrive Artist Mentoring Program or listen to the podcast or read my books.
 Artists that start taking life seriously.
 Artists who are no longer living on autopilot, but have really started pursuing the Kingdom and their calling as an artist.

 Make 2020 your breakthrough year!
 I’ll be here every step of the way and I can't wait to hear your story!

-Connect with our free Facebook Group, Thriving Christian Artists.
+Connect on our free Facebook Page, The Thriving Christian Artist.